HimanshuAwasthi24/k8s/README.md

 5. cloud controller manager =>  The cloud controller manager lets you link your cluster into your cloud provider's API,  If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.</br>
 *Example:*  Service controller: For creating, updating and deleting cloud provider load balancers</br>

+6. kubelet => An agent that runs on each node in the cluster.
+It makes sure that containers are running in a Pod.</br>

+7. Container runtime => A fundamental component that empowers Kubernetes to run containers effectively.
+It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.</br>
+Kubernetes supports container runtimes such as containerd, CRI-O, and any other implementation of the Kubernetes CRI (Container Runtime Interface).</br>

+8. kube-proxy => kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.</br>
+kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.